Oxygen in Delhi: A personal story

 The next morning, the senior doctor in the ICU asked us to get six injections of remdesivir for my uncle.

-The previous day, we had published an interview of a doctor in Mumbai who had sounded a cautionary note on the drug, which he said was being prescribed recklessly, in ways not backed by evidence.
+The previous day, we had published an interview of a doctor in Mumbai who had sounded a cautionary note on the anti-viral drug, which he said was being prescribed recklessly, in ways not backed by evidence.

 Sceptical, I questioned the ICU doctor, who explained to us at some length that my uncle fell in a small category of patients who had been found to benefit from the drug.
 To be abundantly cautious, I took a second opinion that validated the advice.